A New Era in Software Security: Towards Self-Healing Software via Large Language Models and Formal Verification: Background: Formal Verification Meets Large Language Models

 \subsection{Bounded Model Checking (BMC)}

-BMC is used as one primary component of our proposed counterexample-guided repair framework.
-State-of-the-art BMC engines support various industrial programming languages~\cite{CordeiroFM12,CordeiroKS19,SongMFC22,MonteiroGC22}.
-BMC represents the program as a state transition system extracted from the control-flow graph (CFG)~\cite{Aho:2006:CPT:1177220}.
-Note that this CFG is built as part of a translation process from program text to Static Single Assignment (SSA) form.
+BMC is a primary component of our proposed counterexample-guided repair framework.
+State-of-the-art BMC engines support various industrial programming languages~\cite{CordeiroFM12, CordeiroKS19, SongMFC22, MonteiroGC22}.
+BMC represents the program as a state transition system extracted from the control-flow graph (CFG)~\cite{Aho:2006:CPT:1177220}, which is built during the translation from program text to Static Single Assignment (SSA) form.
 SSA is the ``language'' that the state-of-the-art SAT/SMT solvers understand, i.e., SSA expressions are converted to an SMT formula~\cite{CordeiroFM12}.
-A node in the CFG represents either a (non-) deterministic assignment or a conditional statement, while an edge in the CFG represents a possible change in the program's control location.
+A node in the CFG represents either a (non-) deterministic assignment, while an edge in the CFG represents a possible change in the program's control location.

 We define a state transition system, denoted by $M$, as a triple $\left(S, R, s_1\right)$ where $S$ represents the set of states, $R \subseteq S \times S$ represents the set of transitions and $s_1 \subseteq S$ represents the set of initial states.
 A state $s \in S$ consists of the value of the program counter \textit{pc} and the values of all program variables.
 An initial state $s_{1}$ assigns the initial program location of the CFG to \textit{pc}.
 We identify each transition $T=(s_i,s_{i+1}) \in R$ between two states $s_{i}$ and $s_{i+1}$ with a logical formula $T(s_i,s_{i+1})$.
 This captures the constraints on the corresponding values of the program counter and the program variables.